rubygitflow/authy-devise-demo/README.md

      end
     ```

-16. Run the server and visit http://localhost:3000/users/sign_up to create a user
+17. Run the server and visit http://localhost:3000/users/sign_up to create a user

     ```bash
     rails server
     ```

+18. Complete the two-factor identification procedure.
+Then you will no longer need to go through it.

-17. When signed in, visit http://localhost:3000/users/enable_authy to enable 2FA
+19. When signed in, visit http://localhost:3000/users/enable_authy to enable 2FA

-18. Sign out and sign back in again and you will be required to enter your 2FA token
+20. Sign out and sign back in again and you will be required to enter your 2FA token